Agoric/agoric-sdk/packages/SwingSet/docs/liveslots.md

 Uncertain:

 * Maps: This might actually serialize as pass-by-presence, since it has no non-function properties (in fact it has no own properties at all, they all live on `Map.prototype`, whose properties are all functions).
 The receiving side gets a Presence, not a Map, but invoking e.g. `E(p).get(123)` will return a promise that will be fulfilled with the results of `m.get(123)` on the sending side.
-* WeakMaps: same, except the values being passed into `get()` would be coming from the deserializer, and so they might not be that useful (especially since Liveslots does not implement distributed GC yet).
+* WeakMaps: same, except the values being passed into `get()` would be coming from the deserializer, and so they might not be that useful.

 ## How things get serialized